eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    only one who knows your problem/use case, so the posteriors better look good to you!

-4. Broadly speaking, there are three bad geometries that your posterior can suffer from:
+3. Broadly speaking, there are three kinds of bad geometries that your posterior can suffer from:
    - highly correlated posteriors: this will probably cause divergences or traces that don't look like "fuzzy caterpillars".
 Reparameterize to remove these correlations.
 Either look at the jointplots of each pair of